Brand Name Simponi Common Name golimumab

 What form(s) does this medication come in?

-Each single-use prefilled syringe of sterile solution contains 50 mg golimumab per 0.5 mL syringe.
+Each single-use prefilled syringe of sterile solution contains 50 mg of golimumab per 0.5 mL syringe.
 Nonmedicinal ingredients: L-histidine, L-histidine hydrochloride, polysorbate 80, sorbitol, and water for injection.
 Supplied as a single-use, sterile solution in a glass syringe with a fixed stainless steel needle.
 The needle shields are manufactured using a dry natural rubber containing latex.

-Each single-use autoinjector contains 50 mg golimumab per 0.5 mL in an autoinjector.
+Each single-use autoinjector contains 50 mg of golimumab per 0.5 mL in an autoinjector.
 Nonmedicinal ingredients: L-histidine, L-histidine hydrochloride, polysorbate 80, sorbitol, and water for injection.
 Supplied as a single-use, sterile solution in a glass syringe with a fixed stainless steel needle.
 The needle shields are manufactured using a dry natural rubber containing latex.

 Who should NOT take this medication?